"Mistakes will be made, others will be blamed!"

 dimension of volition, he is just and only the product of things outside of

-himself, things that he can't possibly be held liable for blame.
+himself or his control, things that he can't possibly be held liable for blame.

 We can begin to develop the answer by looking at the patterns that have been